Antonio Moreno: Death

 Moreno died at his home in Beverly Hills, California, on February 15, 1967, aged 79.
 He was buried at Forest Lawn Memorial Park cemetery in Glendale, California.

+Legacy

-His film career spanned more than four decades.
+Moreno's film career spanned more than four decades.
 In 1994, the Mexican magazine Somos published its list of "The 100 best movies of the cinema of Mexico" in its 100th edition and named the 1931 Moreno directed Santa its 67th choice.

 For his contribution to the motion picture industry, Antonio Moreno was given a star on the Hollywood Walk of Fame at 6651 Hollywood Blvd., Hollywood, California.